Phone: +8610 85320800

 The Online Volunteering service has enabled more than 1,000 non-profit development organisations (including CSOs, government institutions, academic institutions and United Nations agencies) to benefit from the support of more than 12,000 individuals from 182 countries (60% women, 40% from developing countries in 2007) who:

-Currently UNDP China is collaborating with around 10 online volunteers to enhance its development work in China.
+There have been 25 organizations based in China, collaborating with 1981 online volunteers to enhance development work in China.